Karagul/All_Projects/API homework/Readme.md

 # Analysis
 This time (06/04/2018), northern hemisphere is summer while southern now is winter season so:
- - Temperature ranges in Northern Hemisphere are greater than the southern ranges at corresponding latitudes.Northern Hemisphere is also higher temperature than southern now
+ - Temperature ranges in Northern Hemisphere are greater than the southern ranges at corresponding latitudes.Northern Hemisphere is also higher temperature than southern
- - Humidity ranges in Northern Hemisphere are greater than the southern ranges at corresponding latitudes.Northern Hemisphere's Humidity is also higher than southern now
+ - Humidity ranges in Northern Hemisphere are greater than the southern ranges at corresponding latitudes.Northern Hemisphere's Humidity is also higher than southern
- - Wind speed ranges in Northern Hemisphere are greater than the southern ranges at corresponding latitudes.Northern Hemisphere's wind speed is also stronger than southern now
+ - Wind speed ranges in Northern Hemisphere are greater than the southern ranges at corresponding latitudes.Northern Hemisphere's wind speed is also stronger than southern

 ```python